varsha21-pr/DoneVia-todo-taskmanager/README.md

 9. http://localhost:4200

 ### Docker & Deployment
-Dockerfile is created to containerize the Spring Boot backend Docker image is built locally
+1.Dockerfile is created to containerize the Spring Boot backend 2.Docker image is built locally
-Docker container runs the backend application
+3.Docker container runs the backend application
-The container is deployed to Azure Container Instances
+4.The container is deployed to Azure Container Instances

 ### Future Enhancements
-JWT-based authentication
+1.JWT-based authentication
-Role-based authorization
+2.Role-based authorization
-CI/CD pipeline using Jenkins
+3.CI/CD pipeline using Jenkins